 The Examination for the Certificate of Proficiency in English (ECPE) is a standardized English as a foreign language (EFL) examination.
 It is recognized in several countries as official proof of advanced proficiency in the English language and can be used for academic and professional purposes.
-It is accepted by some universities as evidence of proficiency in English if it has been received within the past two years.
+The ECPE is accepted by some universities as evidence of proficiency in English if the score has been received within the past two years.

 The ECPE is aimed at the C2 level of the Common European Framework of Reference (CEFR) and is valid for the lifetime of the recipient.
 Language users at this proficiency level:

 - Can understand with ease virtually everything heard or read.